 - Create Electron releases for OS X, Linux, Windows

-This way I can be pretty sure that my releases work as expected (at least all the stuff that I have covered by tests).
+This way, I can ensure that my releases work as expected (at least all the stuff I have covered by tests).

-To be able to use Travis you need to make sure that you have a GitHub account and that you have owner permissions for this project hosted on GitHub.
+To use Travis, you need to make sure that you have a GitHub account and owner permissions for this project hosted on GitHub.

-To be able to tell Travis CI what automated steps should be executed you need to add a
+To tell Travis CI what automated steps should be executed, you need to add a

 .travis.yml file to the root directory of your repository.

 .travis.yml file to git.
 If you then commit and push, a Travis CI build is triggered.
-Be aware that Travis can only run builds on commits which were pushed after the
+Be aware that Travis can only run builds on commits that were pushed after the

 .travis.yml file has been pushed to git.